 What are affirmation statements?

 Affirmation statements are largely derived from the New Thought and New Age movements.
-Developed in the early 20th century, New Thought holds that Infinite Intelligence, or God, exists everywhere, that humans have a divine nature, and that our “thoughts can be carried forward into manifestation and become our experience in daily living.”1
+Developed in the early 20th century, New Thought holds that Infinite Intelligence, or God, exists everywhere, that humans have a divine nature, and that “our mental states are carried forward into manifestation and become our experience in daily living.”1

 The New Age movement developed toward the end of the 20th century.
 Similar to New Thought, New Age is centered on the belief that a form of divinity encompasses the Universe and that humans can tap into this source of power and enlightenment.